 Online pictures still helped me a lot to be inspired and to pick the parts of the design from different real lighthouses that I liked.
 I came up with a lighthouse wood carving pattern that I will share below for you to see and download.
-I built three lighthouses using this pattern so far.
+I made three lighthouses using this pattern so far.

 Lighthouse #1

-Carving the lighthouse cabin was a challenge too due to a number of small details.
+Carving the lighthouse cabin was a challenge too due to small details.
 This affordable housing is only 1 square inch. 🙂 I turned the roof and used my whittling knife to shape the walls.
 I used my chip carving knife to carve every log of the house.
 I used a V-tool (pictured) to wood carve the grooves on the roof so it looks like an old hey roof.

 The base and cypress trees were carved from basswood too.